garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

 |

-Dynamically changing locale depending on screen operations
+Changing locale depending on screen operations dynamically
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The method of dynamically changing the locale depending on screen operations etc. is effective in case of selecting a specific language irrespective of user terminal (browser) settings.
+The method of dynamic changing the locale depending on screen operations etc. is effective in case of selecting a specific language irrespective of user terminal (browser) settings.

 Following is an example of changing locale depending on screen operations.